Oneirical/bevy_tgfp/tutorial/4-a-la-carte-sorcery.md

 /// onto those tiles.
 pub enum Axiom {
     // FORMS

-    // Target the caster's tile.
+    /// Target the caster's tile.
     Ego,

     // FUNCTIONS

-    // The targeted creatures dash in the direction of the caster's last move.
+    /// The targeted creatures dash in the direction of the caster's last move.
-    Dash,
+    Dash { max_distance: i32 },
 }
 ```